 Kartik joined Watsi on November 7th, 2014.
-Eight years ago, Kartik joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Kartik's most recent donation traveled 8,300 miles to support Chit, a strong, hardworking woman from Burma, to fund gynecologic surgery to alleviate her pain and allow her to return home and work again.
+Nine years ago, Kartik joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Kartik's most recent donation traveled 8,800 miles to support Proeung, a grandmother from Cambodia, to fund surgery to fix an improperly healed ankle fracture.